Bovojon/SpellChecker/README.md

-# Haskell Implementation of SpellChecker
+# Haskell Implementation of a SpellChecker